 In honour of me seeing Ed Sheeran tonight (yes, I am going to see the wonderful British music genius tonight) I am putting up my review of “x” Ed Sheeran’s latest album.
 This album is so amazing and I’ve been putting the songs in every playlist I’ve made for weeks, so reviewing it only seemed natural.
 Thought please remember that I only know my own musical tastes and that’s it.
 I have zero musical training (though I can play two chords on the guitar.)
 So, without further ado, here is my review of “x.”

-If this review really gets your music vibes going, you can purchase it on iTunes.
+on iTunes.
 And next week I’ll let you know if it sounds just as good live!
 (Yes, I am internally combusting about getting to see him live because I love Ed’s music.)

 “x” by Ed Sheeran

 This song is slow and sweet and I always find myself singing along.
 A lot of Ed’s music is slower, but on this album this slower song is definitely one of my favourites.
 It’s just too cute and all about there only being one person for you.
 It’s great for car listening music.

 Whenever I hear the title of this song I start singing the chorus, because it just gets stuck in your head.
 The thing about Sheeran’s songs isn’t that they are catchy like pop music, but they get stuck in your head and play constantly, without ever getting annoying.
 This song just has this beat that makes the music burn through your veins and blurt the lyrics out as you get into the music.
 100% recommend.